nayaksimran5/ML-House-Price/README.md

 Optimized the hyperparameters for Random Forest, Gradient Boosting, and XGBoost models using RandomizedSearchCV to find the best hyperparameters efficiently.

 2. **Model Training and Evaluation**

-**Gradient Boosting & XGBoost** demonstrated the best performance  with a Mean MSE of 0.017 and a Mean R² Score of 0.893.
+    - **Gradient Boosting & XGBoost** demonstrated the best performance  with a Mean MSE of 0.017 and a Mean R² Score of 0.893.

-Random Forest had slightly worse performance with a higher Mean MSE (0.021) and a lower Mean R² Score (0.871).
+    - Random Forest had slightly worse performance with a higher Mean MSE (0.021) and a lower Mean R² Score (0.871).

-3. **Final Model Selection**
+3. **Final Model Selection and Prediction**
-Given their superior performance, either **Gradient Boosting or XGBoost** could be chosen as the final model.
+    - Chose Gradient Boosting Regressor as the best-performing model.
+    - Generated predictions using the Gradient Boosting Regressor.
+    - Applied the exponential function (np.exp()) to revert the log transformation and obtain the original scale.
+    - Saved the final predictions to final_predictions.csv.